chou8395-XOMYwl/Team-Prof-Gen/README.md

 Uses command line inputs to generate html page for a team profile.

+Application is invoked by the following command: node index.js

 Application has four classes: Employee, Engineer, Intern, and Manager.

     - Employee Parent Class has the following properties and methods: